AL0RIAN/TET-BOT/README.md

     This function gets number of days from user and transmits control to function get_name.

+    This function generates a calendar page for the current month.

     :param message: Message instance with number of days
     :return: None
 ##   <li>*get_name function*</li>